laurakond/Once-Upon-a-Time/TESTING.md

         for line in data:
     	print(line)

-    I resolved this by adding a new variable text and asigning each line iteration to it.
+    I resolved this by adding a new variable "text" and asigning each line iteration to it.
 However, the terminal then started returning each line without starting them on a new line.
 I resolved this by adding "\n" at the end of each line in the story.py file.

 - when testing the code after implementing run_chapter1() function, the code printed "None" output.
 This was because I used print() statement inside the function.
     - I resolved this by changing print() with return statement. (see image - chapter1-None-error)